chris-mcginnis-ucsf/DoubletFinder/README.md

 ## Updates

+(02/02/2025) Haibo Liu (Senior Bioinformatician at UMass) added as maintainer after his much-needed improvement updates to the package.

 (11/21/2023) Made compatible with Seurat v5 and removed '_v3' flag from relevant function names.

 (03/31/2020) Internalized functions normally in 'modes' package to enable compatibility with R v3.6 and highger.